CGJennings/fast-ternary-string-set/README.md

 A common use case is to match user input against a fixed set of strings.
 For example, checking input against a spelling dictionary or suggesting completions for partial input.
-In such cases it is often desirable to build a set ahead of time, serialize it to a buffer, and then save the buffer data on a server to downloaded when needed.
+In such cases it is often desirable to build a set ahead of time, serialize it to a buffer, and then save the buffer data on a server to download when needed.
 Recreating a set directly from buffer data is generally much faster than downloading a file containing the strings and adding them to a new set on the client.

 The following steps will make such ahead-of-time sets as small as possible: